bertolo1988/unused-exports/README.md

 ## How it works and how you should use it

-Tries to find where a given module named exports are being used by reading the code without interpreting it.
+It will recursively list all js files under a path, and by comparing required modules with module.exports it tries to find unused exports.

-This method has several limitations but still might help you finding dead or unnecessary code in big projects.
+This method has several limitations but still might help you finding dead or poorly maintained code in big projects.

-You should manually confirm the results before removing any potential dead code.
+You should manually confirm the results before removing any code.

 ## Install